-A passage in the Gospel of Luke gives many today the idea that Jesus teaches us that God wants us to be rich – and if we only give out money (to others, especially to Evangelical Christian ministers) – then God will make us rich, too!
+A passage in the Gospel of Luke gives many in Evangelical Christianity today the idea that Jesus teaches us that God wants us to be rich, and if we only give our money to Christian ministers, then God will make US rich, too!

 Luke 6:38 reads: "Give, and it will be given to you.
 A good measure, pressed down, shaken together and running over, will be poured into your lap.
 For with the measure you use, it will be measured to you."

 This has become a very popular “proof text” to show that God indeed wants us to become wealthy in this life as a sign of His blessing and “favor” above other people.

 But those who assert this are not at all hearing the plain (and clear) words God’s chosen, anointed spokesman, Jesus.